Nara1469/nara-book-search/README.md

 ## About Task

-Take starter code with a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.
+I refactored this application to a GraphQL API built with Apollo Server from a fully functioning Google Books API search engine built with a RESTful API.
 The app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.
-It's already set up to allow users to save book searches to the back end.

-To complete the assignment, you’ll need to do the following:
+To complete the assignment, the following tasks are done:

 1. Set up an Apollo Server to use GraphQL queries and mutations to fetch and modify data, replacing the existing RESTful API.

-2. Modify the existing authentication middleware so that it works in the context of a GraphQL API.
+2. Modified the existing authentication middleware so that it works in the context of a GraphQL API.

-3. Create an Apollo Provider so that requests can communicate with an Apollo Server.
+3. Implemented an Apollo Provider so that requests can communicate with an Apollo Server.

+**Important**: This app is deployed to Heroku with a MongoDB database using MongoDB Atlas.

 ## User Story